 - 30.1.1 Teaching is an essential function of the University and a major component of a Teaching Member's workload.
 The Program Chair shall have the responsibility, after consultation with the Program and after approval by the Dean of the College, to assign teaching workload to all Teaching Members.
 Once the teaching workload has been finalized, it shall be the responsibility of the Teaching Member to carry out the assigned teaching duties.
 There is good reason for a Teaching Member's teaching workload to vary from year to year, either in the interests of the Teaching Member's career or in recognition of the needs of the University.
 These variations will be taken into account by the Program Chair when assigning the annual teaching workload.
 The Program Chair and the Dean shall also ensure that cross-Program teaching needs are taken into account.
 The Program Chair and the Dean of the College shall ensure that teaching workloads of Teaching Members are as fair and equitable as is reasonably possible, both within the academic unit or sub-unit in the College and between Colleges within the University, taking into account the items in Articles 29, 34, 30.3.2 and 35.
-Consideration shall be given to all aspects of teaching including equivalence by the Program Chair and the Dean of the College, with the responsible Dean making the final determination. - Normally, by November 1 of each academic year, the Program Chair, in consultation with the Teaching Members of the Program, shall submit to the Dean for approval a proposal for the teaching workload and teaching schedule of each Teaching Member for the forthcoming academic year. - Following approval by the responsible Dean, normally by November 30 of each academic year, the Program Chair shall inform the Teaching Member in writing of the teaching assignment for the forthcoming academic year.
+Consideration shall be given to all aspects of teaching including equivalence by the Program Chair and the Dean of the College, with the responsible Dean making the final determination. - Normally, by November 1 of each academic year, the Program Chair, in consultation with the Teaching Members of the Program, shall submit to the Dean for approval a proposal for the teaching workload and teaching schedule of each Teaching Member for the forthcoming academic year.
+This recommendation to the Dean shall include the Chair's written reasons as to how the factors in Article 30.3.2 were considered and what adjustments, if any, the Chair recommends to the member's teaching workload assignment. - Following approval by the responsible Dean, normally by November 30 of each academic year, the Program Chair shall inform the Teaching Member in writing of the teaching assignment for the forthcoming academic year including the reasons identifying the factors in Article 30.3.2 that were considered and what adjustments, if any, the Dean has approved to the Member's teaching workload assignment.
+Such reasons shall be sufficient enough for the Member to respond.
 Within ten (10) days of such notification by the Chair, the Teaching Member may request reconsideration of that assignment by the Dean.
 The Dean shall consult with the Program Chair and shall render a final decision in writing within a further ten (10) days. - Changes in teaching workload should normally be made at least two (2) months before they take effect, and must always involve consultation with the Member and the opportunity to request reconsideration as per the process in Articles 30.1.1, 30.1.2 and 30.1.3.
 After July 1 any change in a Teaching Member's teaching workload shall take place only when a significant change in circumstances occurs, after consultation with the Teaching Member.
 In March each year when online student registration is available, the Deans will request from the ITS Department a list of Teaching Members and their assigned course sections, and will forward this list to the Association and to Program Chairs for distribution to each Member.
 When changes are made to a Teaching Member's teaching workload after distribution of the teaching workload list, the responsible Dean shall inform the Association in writing of the revised teaching workloads of these Teaching Members.